Lexi Donarski: Early life and high school career

 Donarski was raised in Onalaska, Wisconsin, one of two daughters born to Dave and Pam Donarski.
 Her sister, Macy, plays college basketball for Montana.
 Donarski's parents had her practicing basketball from a young age, working on her defense from the age of four, and she played up two age levels from the first grade.
 When she was 14, she committed to Iowa State, which she grew up a fan of, when head coach Bill Fennelly offered her a scholarship as an eighth grader.
 Donarski attended Aquinas High School in La Crosse, Wisconsin, where she led the basketball team to two state championships and an overall record of 107–3.
 She averaged 24.2 points, 6.9 assists, 5.5 steals and 4.5 rebounds per game in her senior year, being named the Wisconsin Gatorade Player of the Year and Wisconsin Miss Basketball.
-She also played for Wisconsin Flight Elite of the Amateur Athletic Union (AAU).
+She also played for Wisconsin Flight Elite, which now goes by Team PRIME Nation of the GIRLS NIKE EYBL (EYBL).
 Donarski was ranked as a five-star recruit and the 12th-best player of the 2020 class, making her the highest-ranked recruit in Iowa State history.